WeWork loses $1.25 billion in third quarter

 Photo: Mark Lennihan, AP

-This Tuesday, Nov.
-5, 2019, photo shows a WeWork office space in New York.
-WeWork said Friday, Nov.
-8 it will divest from several side businesses and cut jobs as part of a 90-day plan to turn itself around ... more
+FILE - This Nov.
+5, 2019 file photo shows a WeWork office space in New York.
+WeWork says it racked up $1.25 billion in losses in the third quarter as it geared up for an ultimately scuttled stock market debut ... more

-This Tuesday, Nov.
-5, 2019, photo shows a WeWork office space in New York.
-WeWork said Friday, Nov.
-8 it will divest from several side businesses and cut jobs as part of a 90-day plan to turn itself around following its botched attempt to sell stock on Wall Street. less
+FILE - This Nov.
+5, 2019 file photo shows a WeWork office space in New York.
+WeWork says it racked up $1.25 billion in losses in the third quarter as it geared up for an ultimately scuttled stock market debut

+WeWork’s losses more than doubled between June-September, compared to the same period the previous year, as the office-sharing company spent heavily in pursuit of aggressive growth. less

 Photo: Mark Lennihan, AP

-This Tuesday, Nov.
-5, 2019, photo shows a WeWork office space in New York.
-WeWork said Friday, Nov.
-8 it will divest from several side businesses and cut jobs as part of a 90-day plan to turn itself around ... more
+FILE - This Nov.
+5, 2019 file photo shows a WeWork office space in New York.
+WeWork says it racked up $1.25 billion in losses in the third quarter as it geared up for an ultimately scuttled stock market debut ... more

 NEW YORK (AP) — WeWork racked up $1.25 billion in losses in the third quarter as it geared up for, and an ultimately scuttled, its debut as a public company.